Accidentals are introduced in Stage B. Students will:

 This unit will start to prepare students for Stage C where they are introduced to key signatures.

-- The concept of sharps and flats can be introduced at the piano using markers (e.g. animal erasers or temporary stickers).
+- Introduce sharps and flats at the piano using markers (e.g. Iwako erasers or page index markers).

 Vibrant Music Teachers